 Caramelized Onion-Bacon Cranberry Honeynut Squash is one of the prettiest & most delicious Thanksgiving side dish recipes!However you may be feeling after this crazy election week, I’m guessing you’re still hungry, and we all still need to eat!
 So let’s carry on in the kitchen, shall we?

 Please remember to stop and admire the beauty of your ingredients.
 It’s like stopping to smell the roses.
 Just look at those colors!

-And at other major grocery stores, ask the produce manager about them — specialty sections will likely have them now and during the next couple of months.Enjoy!
+And at other major grocery stores, ask the produce manager about them — specialty sections will likely have them now and during the next couple of months.

-- 6 (approximately ½-pound) Honeynut squash
+- 6 (approximately 1/2-pound) Honeynut squash

-- Olive oil for the pan and for drizzling
+- olive oil for the pan and for drizzling

 - 1 tablespoon brown sugar, divided